Take Care (song): Cover versions and remixes

 British indie rock band Florence and the Machine covered the song on November 25, 2011 during BBC Radio 1's Live Lounge.
 Before performing the song, lead singer Florence Welch announced: "This is pretty exciting because this is a song by one of my, well two of my, well three of my absolute favorite artists."
 Amy Lee of The Huffington Post wrote: "Florence sounds natural on the soulful, mournful track, with an added layer of epic provided by the band.
 In fact, 'Take Care' almost sounds more like a Florence and the Machine track than a Drake one."
 David Greenwald of Billboard described the cover as an "impassioned chamber-rock take."
 Describing their cover as "stunning", James Montgomery of MTV News wrote: "Backed by a stirring string section, Florence + the Machine's version of the song isn't as dark and knotty as Drake's original; instead, it's ethereal and downright doleful, starting slow and sleepy but building to a towering crescendo, with Welch lamenting that she's 'loved and lost' while drums pound, keyboards pulse and the strings trill."
 Montgomery also commented that "It's the kind of aching cover that leaves you wishing the two could actually collaborate on a record."
 The recording was eventually released in digital form as part of the iTunes "Ceremonials" deluxe edition on July 31, 2012, and subsequently released in physical form on an Australian Special 2CD edition of the Ceremonials album released on November 26, 2012; the band played the song at their headlining appearance at Bestival on September 7, 2012, the only time they have played this song live.

 On August 1, 2012, American singer Leon Thomas III released his debut mixtape Metro Hearts.
 The mixtape includes a cover of "Take Care" featuring Thomas' then Victorious co-star Ariana Grande.

-Reggaetón artists De La Ghetto and Jenny "La Sexy Voz" covered and remixed the song in Spanish and was released through Chosen Few Emerald Entertainment, Inc. entitled Si Me Dejaras (English: If You Let Me).
+Reggaeton artists De la Ghetto and Jenny la Sexy Voz covered and remixed the song in Spanish and was released through Chosen Few Emerald Entertainment, Inc. entitled Si Me Dejaras (English: If You Let Me).

 Mashup artist wait what (of the xx fame) remixed the track to replace Rihanna's vocals with the original Gil Scott-Heron vocals in the chorus, paired with Drake's verses.
 The resulting track was posted across hundreds of blogs and received generally favorable reviews, being called "seamless" and definitely worth a listen".